 Then when I cut them apart it only took one cut instead of two, and many times I just used scissors and eyeballed it.

 I only ironed after each round, not after each individual log.
-I finger pressed the seams within each round.
+Finger pressing the seams within each round worked fine for me.
 When I did iron, I pressed all my seams to the side.
 It was super quick to iron them like that.

 These blocks came together so quickly using this method – it was so gratifying.